aprsa/tessEBs/README.md

 ### Setting up credentials

 Typically, all settings that pertain to the database and the website reside in `tessEBs/settings.py`.
-This is certainly a distinct possibility, but given that this file is shared publicly at github, it would be impractical to keep the actual version on github and using a local version in production.
+This is certainly a distinct possibility, but given that this file is shared publicly on github, it would be impractical to keep the actual version on github and using a local version in production.
 Instead, we keep all credentials in the `tessEBs/private.py` file.
 The minimal contents are:

 ```text
 # tessEBs/private.py